 Relaxation meditation is a form of guided meditation that brings the individual’s focus to specific areas of the body in sequence, shifting awareness from each part of the body to the next, relaxing each area of the body as you go.
 By focusing on specific areas one after another, participants grow more aware of their own bodies and experience deeper relaxation.

 6. Meditative Exercise

-Exercise that is done in a mindful state gives the individual the benefits of both meditation and physical exercise.
+Doing exercise in a mindful state gives the individual the benefits of both meditation and physical exercise.
 Practices such as yoga and tai chi and provide this perfect blend of mental stillness and physical activity.

 This type of meditation is a great choice for those who have difficulty sitting still and struggle with traditional meditation.
 It requires just enough concentration to keep the conscious mind focused on the present moment, and helps you feel more connected to your body.

 During walking meditations, you focus on each part of your body as it moves, and on the sensory information from the environment – the sound of the birds in the trees, the waves crashing on the shore, the wind blowing through your hair, etc.

 This is also a great choice for those who need a more active type of meditation for addiction recovery, and there’s no better place to enjoy a walking meditation than in the gorgeous natural surroundings here in the Hamptons!

 Eating is something many people take for granted.
 We may sit down and enjoy a meal, but our attention is usually on something else as we eat – a magazine, a conversation, a cell phone.
 It can be a delightful new experience to put one hundred percent of your attention on your food, eating slowly and deliberately, noticing the nuances of taste and texture.